Kartik1288/EDA-Project-Education-Dataset-NDAP/README.md

 **## Overview**

-The GetUp project aims to provide a comprehensive analysis of the state of educational infrastructure across India.
-We believe that access to quality infrastructure is a crucial factor in ensuring equal educational opportunities for all children.
-This project delves into the Indian schools dataset, uncovering patterns, disparities, and potential areas for improvement in infrastructure.
+The project aims to analyse educational infrastructure across India comprehensively.
+Access to quality infrastructure is a crucial factor in ensuring equal educational opportunities for all children.
+This project delves into the Indian school's dataset, uncovering patterns, disparities, and potential areas for infrastructure improvement.

 **## Key Findings**

 * **Disparities Exist:** There are significant variations in the availability of essential infrastructure across different states in India.
-* **Technology Integration:** Schools are increasingly adopting technology, with a higher prevalence of tablets and laptops compared to traditional desktop computers.
+* **Technology Integration:** Schools are increasingly adopting technology, with a higher prevalence of tablets and laptops than traditional desktop computers.
 * **Cluster Analysis:** We identified three distinct clusters of schools based on infrastructure levels:
     * *Cluster 0:* Good Infrastructure, Basic Facilities, Limited Resources
     * *Cluster 1:* Best Infrastructure, Advanced Facilities, Adequate Resources
     * *Cluster 2:* Inadequate Infrastructure, Intermediate Facilities, Abundant Resources
-* **Focus on the Northeast:** Our analysis highlights a need to improve infrastructure in the northeastern states of India, despite the availability of resources in the region.
+* **Focus on the Northeast:** Our analysis highlights a need to improve infrastructure in the northeastern states of India despite the availability of resources in the region.

 **## Methodology**